 See Related: Things to Do in Laguna Beach

 26. Visit the New Children’s Museum

-The New Children’s Museum is a wonderful place for kids to learn about art through play-based activities that encourage creativity and the expression of their own ideas.
+The museum was designed to be interactive and has themed exhibits, events, and programs that reflect that interactivity.
+The New Children’s Museum is a wonderful place for kids to learn about art through play-based activities that encourage creativity and the expression of their ideas.

-27. Soar over Temecula’s wineries in a hot air balloon
+27. Soar Over Temecula’s Wineries in a Hot Air Balloon

-Hot air balloon rides in Temecula are a must-do while you’re visiting Southern California!
+Hot air balloon rides in Temecula are a must-do while visiting Southern California!
 Not only will you get a chance to see the beautiful Pacific Coastline from a bird’s eye view, but you’ll also be able to take in the stunning scenery of Temecula Valley.

 See Related: Best Things To Do in Temecula, California

 Address: 700 Prospect St, La Jolla, CA 92037